Seed Layer Engineering for Effective Charge Transfer Doping of MoS$_2$ Transistors: Methods

 \textbf{Photoluminescence (PL) Measurements} Photoluminescence spectra were acquired on a WITec Alpha 300R spectral imaging system with a 488 nm (2.54 eV) exciting laser irradiating the device at 0.42 mW across a diffraction limited area realized using a 50X/0.55 NA objective.
 The spectra were gathered using a UHTS 600 VIS spectrometer with a spectral resolution of less than 0.03 eV.
 For unpassivated films, all spectra were collected in a nitrogen environment using a THMS600 Linkam stage with a minimum 2-hour purge time.
 After passivation, measurements were acquired in ambient air.
-Powers were selected to minimize any changes in the materials induced by the laser-based characterization.
+Powers were selected to minimize any changes in the materials induced by the laser-based characterization and were below levels known to induce significant thermal or photochemical alterations (see Supporting Information Fig. S7 and S8).

-\textbf{Raman Measurements} Raman spectra were collected on a WITec Alpha 300R spectral imaging system with a 532 nm exciting laser irradiating the device at 0.5 mW across a diffraction limited area realized using a 50X/0.55 NA objective.
+\textbf{Raman Measurements} Raman spectra were collected on a WITec Alpha 300R spectral imaging system with a 532 nm exciting laser irradiating the device at 0.42 mW across a diffraction limited area realized using a 50X/0.55 NA objective.
 The spectra were gathered using a UHTS 600 VIS spectrometer with a spectral precision of $\sim$0.016 \ce{cm^{-1}}.
 Like in PL, unpassivated films were measured under a nitrogen purge and in ambient once covered in the \tao/\hfo stack.

 \textbf{X-ray Photoelectron Spectroscopy (XPS) Measurements} XPS data were obtained using a Kratos Axis Ultra DLD spectrometer with monochromic Al K$\alpha$ radiation (1486.6 eV) at pass energy (PE) of 20 and 160 eV for high-resolution and survey spectra, respectively.
 A commercial Kratos charge neutralizer was used to avoid non-homogeneous electric charge of samples and to achieve better resolution.
 Typical instrument resolution for PE of 20 eV is $\sim$0.35 eV.
 Binding energy (BE) values refer to the Fermi edge and the energy scale was calibrated using $\mathrm{Au}\,4f_{7/2}$ at 84.0 eV and $\mathrm{Cu}\, 2p_{3/2}$ at 932.67 eV.
 Samples were placed on a stainless steel sample holder bar using a double-sided Cu tape.
 XPS data were analyzed with CasaXPS software.
 Prior to data analysis, the \ce{Si \, 2p} peak was set to a binding energy of 103.5 eV (corresponding to \ce{SiO_2} to correct for charge on each sample.
 Curve-fitting was performed following a Shirley background subtraction using Gaussian/Lorentzian peak shapes.
 The atomic concentrations of the elements in the near-surface region were estimated after a Shirley background subtraction taking into account the corresponding Scofield atomic sensitivity factors and inelastic mean free path (IMFP) of photoelectrons using standard procedures in the CasaXPS software, which assumes a homogeneous mixture of the elements within the collection depth of $\sim$10 nm.